MaxGurbanli/PentominoTetris/readme.md

 1. Clone the repository: git clone https://github.com/MaxGurbanli/PentominoTetris.git
 2. Navigate to the project directory: cd PentominoTetris
 3. Compile and run the project

+## Usage

+You can use the arrow keys to move the Pentominoes left, right, and down.
+You can also rotate the Pentominoes using the up arrow key.
+The game is over when the board is full.
+Use space to drop the currently falling block to the bottom of the board.

 ## Authors